31 Years of Art, Nature & History

 Discover for yourself the stories of Michigan’s cultural and natural history brought to life through art.
-Our 30-acre wooded preserve offers an art experience and hiking trail experience together that is uniquely northern Michigan.
+Our 31-acre wooded preserve offers an art and hiking experience that is uniquely “northern Michigan.”

 Artwork